lando/lando/docs/guides/drupal-multisite-on-lando.md

       confd: .lando/mysql/conf.d
 ```

-## 2. Configure each multisite's local.settings.php
+## 2. Configure each subsite's local.settings.php

-Configure each multisite to include the default Lando config to connect to the database, along with specifying the appserver name you defined in `.lando.yml`.
+Configure each subsite to include the default Lando config to connect to the database, along with specifying the appserver name you defined in `.lando.yml`.
 For example, in `docroot/sites/site1/settings/local.settings.php` you would include...

 ```php
 /**